fat1996/Final-Project/README.md

 # QUADRIS
-Final project for CS246 Fall 2016 by Simran Kaur and Fatime Taj
+Final project for CS246 Fall 2016 by Simran Kaur and Fatima Taj

 Build game by typing 'make;